prydin/classab-amp-mosfet/README.md

 perform like a professionally designed high-end amplifier.
 That said, I think it sounds pretty darn good.

 ## Background
-This is my take on a classic Class AB amplifier.
-I did it for two reasons: I wanted to learn how to design and build a Class AB amplifier and
-I needed better sound than crappy Bluetooth speakers in my office.
-I settled for 50W because that's all the power I need for my application and the voltages involved are a lot more forgiving than what you'd have with a 300W monster.

-Some people have said it looks a lot like Doug Self's "Blameless Amplifier".
-I take that as a compliment, but the fact is that I didn't even know how Self was when I started building it.
-The design is just based on various ideas from other amplifiers that I put together and tried to make it my own.
+This is an updated version of the bipolar Class AB amplifier I designed a while ago that can be found here: https://github.com/prydin/classab-amp-mosfet
+I tried to correct some of the mistakes (mostly in the PCB design) and I also wanted to try use MOSFETs for the output stage.
+I settled on the tried and tested IRFP240/9240 combination.
+Although not marketed as audio transistors, these devices have found their way into countless amplifier designs, perhaps most notably some of Nelson Pass' First Watt creations.
+I really like the way they're performing.
+They seem to run a lot cooler at the same quiescent current compared to their BJT counterparts.
+I'm also seeing less distortion and mostly concentrated on the second harmonic.

 ## Repository structure
 * `kicad` - Schematic and PCB layout in KiCAD format
 *  `spice` - LTSpice simulations

 ## Overall design
-The design is a simple single differential stage amplifier with a single transistor VAS driving two Darlington pairs for the final current gain stage.
+The design is a simple single differential stage amplifier with a single ended, two transistor emitter coupled VAS driving two complementary
+MOSFETs on the output.

 ### Input stage
 After the customary DC-blocking capacitor and RF filter, the signal is fed into a long tailed pair differential amplifier that's enhanced to an active current sink and current mirror loads.
 The active sink and load helps improve both distortion and frequency response.
-The bias current of the LTP is set to approximately 600uA.
+The bias current of the LTP is set to approximately 1.5mA.
 The LTP and its current mirrors are mounted on a separate copper island for maximum heat condudctivity between the transistors.
-The feedback is fed through a 22k/1k voltage divider, yielding about 23x amplification.
+The feedback is fed through a 22k/1k voltage divider, yielding about 23x (27dB) gain.
 This is a conservative estimate and may have to be adjusted when testing the physical build.
 The active current sink and load seem to offer a robust power supply rejection.

 ### Voltage amplification/drive stage
 I went for a very simple single-sided design here.
 I've gotten many suggestions that I should try a dual differential design instead, but the current design seems good enough, so I stuck with it.
-The VAS has a 47p compensation capacitor which appears to be enough to provide ample phase margin.
-After some testing, I also found that a 4.7nF Miller capacitance on the VAS current sink greatly helped to maintain stability.
+The VAS has a 220pF compensation capacitor which appears to be enough to provide ample phase margin.

 ### Output stage biasing
 The output stage is biased using a servo transistor driven by a constant current sink.
 The BD139 for the servo as chosen just because it's